minienw/dcbs_android/README.md

-# COVID-19 CoronaCheck Prototype - Android
+# DCC cross border Scanner NL - Android

 ## Introduction
-This repository contains the Android prototype of the Dutch COVID-19 CoronaCheck project.
+This repository contains the Android prototype used for unit testing of the Dutch Corona verfier project.

 * The Android app is located in the repository you are currently viewing.
-* The iOS app can be found here: https://github.com/minvws/nl-covid19-coronacheck-app-ios
+* The iOS app can be found here: https://github.com/minienw/dcbs_swift

-The project is currently an experimental prototype to explore technical possibilities.
+The project is currently in production.

 ## Development & Contribution process